benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 ========================================================
 RStudio is a free, open source, cross-platform integrated development environment for R

-Has integrated R console, deep support for markdown and git
+Has an integrated R console, deep support for markdown and git, a file manager, a text editor, a workspace browser, a data viewer, package development tools, etc. etc.

-RStudio 'projects' make version control & document preparation trivial
+RStudio 'projects' make version control & document preparation simple

 ***